 CYP2B6 is a detox enzyme that processes drugs such as efavirenz, bupropion, cyclophosphamide, and thiotepa.
-The CYP2B6 gene is highly variable, and people with different variants have different enzyme activity.
-That explains why these drugs have different effects in different people.
+Variants in the CYP2B6 gene explain why these drugs can have different effects on different people.
 Read on to find out more about this enzyme, gene variants, and factors that increase or decrease its activity.

 CYP2B6 is one of the cytochrome P450 monooxygenases (CYPs).
-These are enzymes that eliminate most of the drugs and toxins from the human body (R).
+These are enzymes that eliminate most of the drugs and toxins from the human body .

 This enzyme metabolizes: